AnsuyaPanwar/Target-SQL/README.md

 ## 2. PREPARE
 ### Data Storage:
 The public dataset is completely available on the google drive platform where it stores and consolidates all available datasets for analysis.
-The specific individual datasets at hand can be obtained at this link below: https://drive.google.com/drive/folders/1TGEc66YKbD443nslRi1bWgVd238gJCnb
+The specific individual datasets at hand can be obtained at this link below: <a href = "https://drive.google.com/drive/folders/1TGEc66YKbD443nslRi1bWgVd238gJCnb" > Click here <a/>

 ## 3. PROCESS
 ## Tools Used: